 - If your property is a newbuild or renovated with three or more storeys.
 In this case, every habitable room off the stairwell must have a fire door.

 The British Woodworkers Federation (BWF) has produced a handy guide, explaining more about when you may need to fit fire doors.

 Fire doors provide a vital barrier to the spread of smoke or flame in the event of a fire.
 They must be correctly installed to work as efficiently as possible.
 As such, you shouldn’t attempt to fit fire doors yourself.

 You can easily find fully accredited professionals to fit fire doors for you.
 Those professionals will be able to install the doors swiftly and efficiently.
 They can also carry out the required safety checks to ensure the doors will work properly.

-Fire Door Installation Cost
+Fire Door Installation Cost in 2020

 There are lots of different types of fire doors available to choose from.
 You can generally pick between flush, panelled and glazed fire doors.
 Each variety of door has a varying price range: